-Being 32 and single can be harsh, especially when you also live alone, even more so when you’re just starting your business, which means you don’t have stable income but do have a lot of stress.
-This is one of the worst possible combination a woman in a progressive world ever has to live with: alone, stressed, and unstable.
-I lived this life for 5 years and survived it (yay!) so I have a lot of great ideas to share on how I stayed happy, productive, hopeful, and mostly fulfilled 🙂
+Being 32 and single can be harsh, especially when you also live alone, even more so when you’re just starting your business, which means you have unstable income and a lot of stress.
+This is one of the worst possible combination a woman in a progressive world has to live with: alone, stressed, and unstable.
+I lived with these for 5 years and survived it, in fact thrived it by performing the activities I list below.
+If you are going through a tough time, I hope one of these inspires you and helps you feel happy, productive, hopeful, and mostly fulfilled.

 4. Seeing a Therapist

-This is lowest on my list only because she was expensive and I only saw her once every few months.
+This is lowest on my list only because the therapist I saw was expensive so I only saw her once every few months.
 The frequency you see your therapist makes a difference and that’s not a luxury I had.
 Nonetheless, she was very effective.
 Every time I did see her was when I was at my absolute lowest and she did give me a big jolt of energy, hope, and a plan to go with.

 Frequency: Once in 3 months